Last Updated on December 16, 2021

 This update is ongoing, and Google continues to listen to the SEO and web developer community as feedback and criticism is provided.

-Even though this is labeled as a spam update, many in the digital marketing and SEO community have voiced concerns with a core algorithm update being released so closely to the holiday shopping season, particularly Black Friday and Cyber Monday.
+Even though this was labeled as a spam update, many in the digital marketing and SEO community voiced significant concerns with a core algorithm update being released so closely to the holiday shopping season, particularly Black Friday and Cyber Monday.
+The update was slated to take approximately 1 week to fully roll out.
+However, Google confirmed that the update finally finished rolling out on November 30th, 2021.
+As such, the core algorithm updated overlapped the full Black Friday and Cyber Monday shopping holiday.

 While we mentioned only a handful of algorithm updates, there were literally thousands.
 According to Google, in 2020, they performed 17,523 live traffic experiments and implemented 3,620 changes to how the search engine works.
 Additionally, when exploring the research study by SEO and SEM tool giant, Semrush, volatility of the search engine rankings is drastically higher in 2021 than it was in 2020.